Foreword

 For most organizations, they exchange large volumes of sensitive data during daily business with hundreds and often thousands of third parties.
 Third-party risk has never been higher for organizations in all industries, and the necessity of exchanging sensitive content accentuates the threat.

 Once sensitive content leaves an organization, 39% of organizations indicated they are only able to track and control access to 50% or less.
-The EMEA region has the largest challenge here with 46% admitting they lose the ability to track and control access to 50% or less of sensitive content once it leaves their organization (Figure 61).
-Those with the highest risk due to the lack of tracking and controls include local government organizations (54% admit to being unable to track and control sensitive content once it leaves their organization) and pharmaceutical and life sciences companies (50% cannot track and control sensitive content outside their organizations) (Figure 62).
+The EMEA region has the largest challenge here with 46% admitting they lose the ability to track and control access to 50% or less of sensitive content once it leaves their organization (Figure 62).
+Industry sectors with the highest risk include higher education and oil and gas—69% and 66% respectively said they can only track and control access to sensitive content 50% or less of the time when it leaves their organization (Figure 63).
+On the flip side, state government is doing the best with 38% indicating they can track and control access to sensitive content all of the time.

 Two-thirds of organizations exchange sensitive content with 1,000-plus third parties.
 35% of those reporting they exchange sensitive content with over 5,000 third parties experienced more than 10 data breaches last year.